GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

 - You get "Light Dismiss" out of the box.
 By that, we mean you can close the pop-up with a close signal, such as clicking outside the pop-up, keyboard-navigating to another element, or pressing the **Esc** key.
 Open it up again and try it out!

 What else do you get with pop-up?
-Let's take our example further.
-Consider this demo where we have some content on the page.
+Let's take the example further.
+Consider this demo with some content on the page.

 {% Codepen {
     user: 'web-dot-dev',